 I have been working in the retirement planning business for almost 30 years.
 Through that time, I have evolved in my thought process on how to best plan for retirement.
 I have settled on the fact that retirement is not about assets, but it is about income.
-Depending on who you ask for advice, you are likely to get different opinions on the best way to create this income.
+Depending on who you ask for advice, you are likely to get different opinions on the best way to create this income, with options ranging from fixed accounts to annuities.
 When I first started in the industry, fixed accounts paid over 10% interest.
 It seemed like a great deal.
 Ten percent and no risk.
 Those same accounts now pay between 1-2%.
 If you had a million dollars set aside for retirement without considering taxes, you would have started with $100,000 and now would have $10,000 – $20,000 at a time when expenses are much higher.

 Seeing that interest rates were declining, I started looking at portfolios to create income, which was a great option throughout the nineties.
 The gains exceeded those of fixed interest by a large margin, appearing promising for the future.
 However, as evident from the 2000s, the sequence of returns can heavily affect the portfolio.
 The decade starting in the year 2000 is the only negative return decade in history.
 The challenge is not knowing what the future holds.
 There is a reason that investments state that past performance does not indicate future performance.